)

 Not only does Figo offer the lowest monthly premiums of all the featured pet insurers in Wyoming, but the company also says that it closes most claims within three business days.
 Considering that pet parents have to pay out of pocket for veterinary care and wait for reimbursement from their pet insurance company, quick claim payments help make Figo even more appealing.

-Figo also doesn’t impose an upper age limit on older pets, and it may cover some curable pre-existing conditions, making it a great insurance option for Wyoming pet owners.
+Figo also doesn’t impose an upper age limit on older pets, and it may cover some curable pre-existing conditions, making it a great choice for Wyoming pet owners.

 No upper age limits